airbytehq/airbyte/gradle-readme.md

 2. We want to the iteration cycles of people working on connectors or the platform faster _and_ independent. e.g. Before this change someone working on a Platform feature needs to run formatting on the entire codebase (including connectors).
 This led to a lot of cosmetic build failures that obfuscated actually problems.
 Ideally a failure on the connectors side should not block progress on the platform side.
 3. The lifecycles are different.
 One can safely release the Platform even if parts of Connectors Base is failing (and vice versa).

+Future Work: The next step here is to figure out how to more formally split connectors and platform.
+Right now we exploit behavior in `settings.gradle` to separate them.
+This is not a best practice.
+Ultimately, we want these two builds to be totally separate.
+We do not know what that will look like yet.

 ## Cheatsheet
 Here is a cheatsheet for common gradle commands.